Welcome to today's edition of the Rush 24-7 podcast.

 They don't like Cruz because he's committed to it.

-We can, we can, we can coexist with Trump.
+We can coexist with Trump.

-That scares them.
+Relationship that scares them.

-They know there's no way that they can soften him and have workable deals with Democrats, as the establishment must do inside the beltway.
+They know there's no way that they can soften him and have workable deals with Democrats as the establishment must do inside the beltway.

-But they think Trump can be Bent, shaped, flaked formed, what have you, in ways that will make cooperation with the Democrats, who are also legitimate members of the establishment and ruling class.
+But they think Trump can be bent, shaped, flaked-formed, what have you, in ways that will make cooperation with the Democrats, who are also legitimate members of the establishment and ruling class, make all of that cooperation possible.

 It's a personal dislike of Cruz and resentment.